Nancy Wilson (rock musician): 1990s

 In 1995, Wilson requested that Heart go on hiatus.
 Wilson explained that she wanted to spend more time working with husband Cameron Crowe on film scores and start a family.
 At the time, Wilson was 41 and undergoing fertility treatments, which were difficult to schedule around a rock tour and appearances.

 Wilson had played "Beautiful Girl in Car" in Crowe's Fast Times at Ridgemont High, then had a small speaking part in The Wild Life.
 She also contributed some guitar recordings for Crowe's 1989 film Say Anything... and the original song "All For Love".
 Wilson became more involved in Jerry Maguire, Crowe's new film, and decided that she would write the film score.

 During her hiatus from Heart, Wilson was not entirely dormant as a performer; she played the occasional Lovemongers benefit, though she noted that her fertility treatments made performing increasingly difficult.
 In 1996, Wilson performed her first solo acoustic show in 30 years.
 Kelly Curtis arranged to have a recording of that show released as an album, Live from McCabe's Guitar Shop, in 1999.
 The music on the album is a mix of Heart songs, covers (including songs by Peter Gabriel, Joni Mitchell, and Paul Simon), and original new material.
-In November 1997, Nancy and Ann set out on a 12-date tour travelling by van on what they called the "Don't Blink" tour (joking that, "if you blinked, you missed it.")
+In November 1997, Nancy and Ann set out on a 12-date tour traveling by van on what they called the "Don't Blink" tour (joking that, "if you blinked, you missed it.")

 The Lovemongers released a full-length album titled Whirlygig in 1997 and a collection of mostly self-penned Christmas songs titled Here is Christmas in 1998.
 Here is Christmas was re-released as a Heart album with the title Heart Presents a Lovemongers' Christmas in 2001.

 For Crowe's 2000 film Almost Famous, Wilson composed the theme and produced two original songs: "Fever Dog" and "Lucky Trumble".
 She also helped as a technical consultant, coaching the actors on how to look and act like musicians on stage.
 Wilson was nominated for a Sierra Award for Best Score, a PFCS Award for Best Original Score, and an Anthony Asquith Award for Film Music.